kornyhiv/frigatenvr-reporter-addon/README.md

 # frigatenvr-reporter-addon
 A standalone web dashboard and reporting tool for Frigate NVR.

-This project is provided "as is" and without any warranty.
-The author is not responsible for any damage or loss caused by its use.
-You are using this software at your own risk.
-This script was developed in collaboration with a large language model (Google's Gemini).
-The entire process, from initial code generation to debugging and refinement, was guided and validated by Google Gemini, and end users.

-Disclaimer
-This is a community-developed project and is not officially supported by the Frigate team.
-It was created as a proof-of-concept to explore what was possible.

 <img width="1641" height="892" alt="image" src="https://github.com/user-attachments/assets/f04b854c-e294-4d20-bf40-04c41cddba7c" />

 Frigate Reporter Addon: